aiven/devportal/docs/platform/howto/saml/setup-saml-jumpcloud.rst

 #.
 Enter a name and select SAML.
 You can also select the teams that users will be added to when they sign up or log in through this authentication method.

-You are shown two parameters needed to set up the SAML authentication in Auth0:
+You are shown two parameters needed to set up the SAML authentication in JumpCloud:

 * Metadata URL
 * ACS URL